Comment choisir son combo moteur brushless ?

 Maximum motor power consumption (W)

-The maximum power consumption of the motor, indicated in watts, is important to remember when choosing a controller car as it must be capable of delivering this power.
+The maximum power consumption of the motor, indicated in watts, is important to remember when choosing a controller car as the controller must be capable of delivering this power.

 How to choose your ESC electronic ESC